Umbelth94/JourneyJot/README.md

 Users can clone the repository to a local machine by running `git clone https://github.com/Umbelth94/JourneyJot.git`

 Once the repo is set the user can continue to install all the dependacies needed by running `npm install`.
+A .env page will need to be created with the users mysql credentials and an openai key.
 Log into mysql by using `mysql -u root -p` and typying your password.
 Once you are logged in, set up the databases by running `SOURCE db/schema.sql` and run the seeds by running `npm run seed`.

 Once all the initial start up commands are completed, the user can start the server by running `node server.js`.